 - Swelling of the legs, feet or abdomen

-If an ASD is suspected, your doctor my evaluate you using one or more of the following:
+If an atrial septal defect is suspected, your doctor may evaluate you using one or more of the following:

 - Cardiac catheterization